Joaquin Phoenix In Joker Trailer Is So Dark & Twisted

 Can there be a Joker after The Dark Knight?
 That's the question that's been on fans' minds since news dropped that Joaquin Phoenix would be portraying the sinister figure in a new origin story from DC.
 And, judging from the first teaser trailer, the answer appears to be...yes.

-The clip released today for Joker, which hits theaters on October 4, shows the demonic clown as a shy victim of bullying, long before his transformation into Gotham's most feared villain.
+The clip released today for Joker, which hits cinemas on 4th October, shows the demonic clown as a shy victim of bullying, long before his transformation into Gotham's most feared villain.
 We hear from Arthur, the Joker's real name, in the teaser's first scene.
 Asked by a medical professional if it helps to talk about his feelings, he doesn't answer — but judging by the rest of it, I'd say, no ma'am it does not.

 Advertisement